Best A5 Wagyu & Omakase in Ho Chi Minh City? My experience at Yazawa Saigon

 I went all in with the premium omakase set, and it was worth every bite.
 The meal started with a refreshing special salad with two small slices of seared beef, though I felt the vegetables quality could have been a bit more premium - it seemed a bit low quality to me compared to the rest of the meal.

-Then came the buttery Wagyu Toro Sushi and delicate sashimi that practically melted away.
+Then came the buttery Wagyu Toro Sushi and delicate sashimi that practically melted in my mouth.
 The beef tongue was a surprise hit - chewy yet tender, bursting with umami.
 Next, the Yazawa Yaki (roast beef), dipped in egg yolk, was smoky, juicy and packed with flavour.

 And because I had zero self-control, I also ordered an extra Garlic Japanese Wagyu Rice bowl.
 If you are a fan of something garlic, plus the Wagyu and sushi rice, I swear this combo will ruin you (in the best way possible).